vnnkl/Shufflepuff/readme.md

 ### Installing Java 8 Policy Files

-Because ShufflePuff requires larger key sizes than standard Java allows, the user must download the Java 8 Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files.
-These files bypass the encryption export restrictions that are in place.
+Because ShufflePuff requires larger key sizes than standard Java allows, the user must can either download the Java 8 Cryptography Extension (JCE) Unlimited Strength Jurisdiction Policy Files or use OpenJDK.
+The JCE files bypass the encryption export restrictions that are in place.
 The link to the Java 8 JCE Policy Files is below: http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html